dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   `sealed` types cannot be mixed in, extended or implemented, so it's redundant to combine with `final`, `base`, or `interface`.
-*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also a introduce a mixin declaration.
+*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also introduce a mixin.
 *   `mixin` as a modifier cannot be applied to a mixin-application `class` declaration (the `class C = S with M;` syntax for declaring a class).
 The remaining modifiers can.